 One of the most famous ancient Egyptian symbols was the Djed pillar that was a symbol of stability, permanence, and immutability.
 It was found everywhere in Egyptian art and architecture all across Egypt throughout the country’s history.
-The symbol was associated with Ptah and the Ruler of the underworld Osiris, actually, it represents the god’s Osiris backbone.
+The symbol was associated with Ptah the God of creation and Osiris the Ruler of the underworld, actually, it represents the god’s Osiris backbone.
 The symbol has appeared throughout Egypt’s history very vividly and regularly as it reminded the public of that death is a portal to a new beginning, the nature of life itself, and that the gods are always near.

 Djed Pillar Meaning

 The symbol appears as a pillar or a vertical shaft with four horizontal bars near the top which a series of lines between each bar.
 There are four bands around the neck of the shaft under the first of the horizontal bars.
 The Djed pillar represents the concept, the spoken & written word of stability.
 The origin of the symbol can be traced to the myth of Osiris which involved his brother Seth the god of disorder, chaos, desert and violence attempting to kill his brother Osiris by tricking Osiris into climbing in a coffin then thrown into the Nile which ended up on the shores of Byblos where a sacred tree grew rapidly around the coffin.

 The king of the land was impressed by the huge tree and ordered to be cut into a pillar and put in his palace without what is inside of it, then his wife goddess Isis was able to get the pillar to remove Osiris body and reconstruct the pillar which became known as the Djed Pillar.
 The creator god Ptah was often seen with the Djed and even called the noble Djed.
 The Djed pillar represents the human backbone of Osiris which would encourage the soul to rise up from the body and move towards the afterlife and the enduring presence of the gods in one’s life.

 Djed Pillar History